hyberdk/VPGSync/README.md

 ## Why?

-The Outlook App..
-I hate it, like really really hate it..
-But I am forced to use it, like really really forced to use it.

-I cannot believe that M$ get away with pushing such s... to people, damn..
+I really liked the old VPConnection, but the the Outlook App..
+I dont care for it, like really not..

 I can only mark one person at a time to me synced and it keeps fu..... up my contacts on my phone..

 So I finally got so annoyed and decided to do something about it.

+Yeah you might ask, why didnt you just build an Android app..
+Well one reason: Mobile phones are restricted to the "mobility" network that does not have access to the VP-DB..

+I did not want to make an application that broke our security policies..
+So.. a Windows Native app it is...

 ## Where to download?

-You can get it from here: https://github.com/hyberdk/VPGSync/releases/tag/v0.1
+You can get it from here: https://github.com/hyberdk/VPGSync/releases/

+Just grab the latest one ;-)

 ## What works?

+* **v0.1**
  * VP People marked for "Outlook synchronization" will be synced
  * VP Departments marked for "Outlook synchronization" will be sync
   - Only the Department will be synced, not parent- or sub-departments will synchronize.
   - You can mark as many departments as you like.
+* **v0.2**
+ * It will sync the picture from photos.vestas.net to your Google Contact
+ * AutoSync - Sync every xx minutes
+ * Minimize to tray

 ## What is synchronized?